-In 2006, the Ombudsman of the Republic of Macedonia (the Ombudsman) prepared a special report on the inclusion of children with special needs in education.
+In 2006, the Ombudsperson of the Republic of Macedonia (the Ombudsperson) prepared a special report on the inclusion of children with special needs in education.
 This report underlines that the practical application of legal solutions entails a lot of problems and obstacles that do not allow for the provision of adequate and equal access to education for children with disabilities, having practicing this right to often result in discrimination.
+127

 There are separate secondary schools for children with special needs.
-Secondary pupils with special educational needs are educated under adjusted programmes for job training.
-There was a new programme introduced called "Open the Windows" which aims to promote assistance technology for children with disabilities from primary school.
-There are no specific articles which regulate the education of children with special needs in regular secondary schools.
+128 Secondary pupils with special educational needs are educated under adjusted programmes for job training.
+129 A programme called "Open the Windows" aimed to promote assistance technology for children with disabilities from primary school.
+130 There are no specific articles which regulate the education of children with special needs in regular secondary schools.